Zimbabweans mend shabby dollar notes amid economic crisis

 “I don’t care how torn it is.
 All I want to see is the serial number being visible on both sides,” said Marombe.
 He’ll sell that shabby $1 note for 80 cents and it will get back into circulation.
 Many shops will reject it but market traders will take it, although at a reduced value.

 Worn out or shredded by rats, $1 notes are king in Zimbabwe, beset by a continuing economic crisis.
-One dollar notes are used by many people to buy their daily bread and other small purchases.
+One dollar bills are used by many people to buy their daily bread and other small purchases.
 Crisp new notes are not coming into Zimbabwe, so enterprising traders are repairing old ones for desperate customers.

 Formal businesses reject such notes, forcing people to sell them to traders like Marombe for a fraction of their original value.
 Informal street markets will usually – with some negotiation – accept the glue-patched notes that Marombe sells for transactions.
 Zimbabwe’s booming informal economy employs about two-thirds of the population, according to the International Monetary Fund, so there are lots of such dirty dollars in circulation.